 South African Home Ergonomics: 7 Tips For Working Safely At Home

 Modern lifestyles take their toll when it comes to general health.
-Most jobs require us to spend at least 8 hours of the day behind a computer, and more importantly – sitting in an office chair.
+Most jobs require us to spend at least 8 hours of the day behind a computer, most of which we spend sitting in our office chairs.
 People spend too much time at their desks in a passive state.
 According to research published in the magazine Annals of Internal Medicine, we spend most of our working hours without any physical activity.
 We are sitting to eat our meals, sitting to drive, sitting to work at our desk, and then sitting on the couch for TV in the evenings.

 On the one hand, technology really helps people in everyday work.
 For example, when we use technology, computers, and smartphones to deal with more work in less time.
 On the other hand, too much sitting leads to a bad physical condition and often many problems such as poor posture, back pain, or serious diseases such as obesity, heart problems, and diabetes.